YashKC03/odin-RPS/README.md

 # odin-RPS

-completed one half of the RPS exercise.
+Completed one half of the ODIN-PROJECT RPS